AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 ## <h1 align="center" id="heading">:wave: Welcome to Software Development for LLMOps 101!!</h1>

 Welcome to the beginning of your journey to becoming an LLM Operations (LLMOps) Engineer! 🎉 Follow these steps to get your development environment teed up!
-After you've finished this set-up, you'll have the tools you need to build, ship, and share! 🏗️🚢🚀
+After you've finished this set-up, feel free to go through the associated `Whodunit?`! 🕵️‍♀️

 ## :books: Quick Review